-An Overview of the Emergency Services College
+An Overview of the Emergency Services Academy Finland

 Most of the theoretical training is conducted at the college facilities which are located in Petonen, a suburb 10 km south of Kuopio.
 There are most of the class rooms, simulators, work rooms as well as the dormitory, Course Hotel, equipment hall, canteen and the sports hall and gym.
-The training ground, which is especially designed for emergency training, is located 10 km away from the college in Korvaharju.
+The training ground, which is especially designed for emergency training, is located 10 km away from the campus in Korvaharju.

 The Training Ground

 Most of the practical training is conducted on the 38-hectar-wide training ground.
 There are different kinds of training fields, special-purpose buildings and class rooms there.
 The students train in conditions as close as possible to real emergencies, for example, to extinguish various kinds of fires, to carry out rescue assignments, prevent chemical accidents, driving emergency vehicles as well as giving first aid to injured and ill patients.
 The training ground is also used for joint disaster exercises of the authorities.

 The training ground has been designed to minimize the effects on the environment.
 It can also be used by organisations arranging safety training.

 The Emergency Services Academy Finland employs 120 employees and about 70 % of them are teachers.
 The amount of women is approximately 25 %.
 Among our employees there are specialists in risk management, emergency medical care, emergency response centre operations and civil defence work.
 The employees are encouraged to professional development and especially to develop competence in international interaction.

 The systematic training of fire officers in the rescue field started on 26 March 1935, when the Fire Officers’ School was founded in Helsinki.
 At first, the fire brigade organisations were responsible for the training, but then the state took over and the State Fire School was established in Espoo in 1958.